Dudes (film): Home media

-A VHS copy of Dudes from 1991, the only format on which the film was available until its release on DVD and Blu-ray in 2017.

 In October 1987, Heron Communications filed a lawsuit against the Vista Organization regarding home video rights to Dudes and nine other Vista-produced films, claiming that Vista was attempting to renege on its commitment to license home video distribution of its films to Heron due to a possible merger with Carolco Pictures.
 Vista claimed that it had no such arrangement with Heron.
 Dudes was eventually released to home video in VHS format in 1991 by Avid Home Entertainment, a division of Artisan Entertainment.
 It was on VHS that, like The Decline of Western Civilization, Suburbia, and The Boys Next Door, Dudes found a niche audience in subsequent decades.

 Reviewing the film from a VHS copy in 2005, film critic Emanuel Levy rated it a 2 out of a possible 5.
 Writing for Not Coming to a Theater Near You in 2011, Victoria Large called it "something of a bridge between the cult, punk films that started [Spheeris'] career and the slick Hollywood comedies that the director is perhaps more widely associated with.
 And while it's true that melding the spiky strangeness of Suburbia with the agreeable silliness of Wayne's World makes for an uneven viewing experience, Dudes is also a fun watch."
 Placing it in the "punk western" subgenre alongside other 1987 films Straight to Hell and Border Radio, she remarked that Dudes is "most memorable for its loopy flourishes" and "at its most self-conscious when it comes to its co-option of western tropes", concluding that "while Dudes takes pains to reclaim the western for its spiky-haired leads, therefore placing it in conversation with past westerns and with other countercultural films [...]
 I'm not sure that it adds that much to the discussion, or even that it means to.
 But its utter weirdness is a virtue, and there's a playfulness here that charms."
 In 2015, critic Dennis Schwartz gave the film a B− rating, calling it an "off-beat road adventure comedy" that "has some Easy Rider vibes going for it", concluding that "the violent clash between cultures makes for absurdist adolescent drama, but it's weirdly entertaining."